 - Contact us directly to learn more about how we can help elevate the washroom experience in your workplace.

 It’s by delivering more education, resources, products and partnerships that we can build more period positive spaces.

-Here at Citron Hygiene we are committed to elevating the washroom experience, one conversation, one social media post, and one free-vend machine at a time.
+Here at Citron Hygiene we are committed to elevating the washroom experience, one conversation, one social media post, and menstrual product dispenser at a time.